leunknown/MacroCard-LP/README.md

 # MacroCard-LP
-A credit card sized PCB made for an 8 Key Macropad powered by a Raspberry Pi Pico
+A simple credit card sized PCB made for an 8 Key Macropad powered by a Raspberry Pi Pico

 # Parts Needed:
 - 8x Kailh Low Profile Choc Switches (any Low Profile Choc switch you desire)